ViniciosLugli/Lugli-language/README.md

 ---

 ## License
-This project is under license [MIT](LICENSE.md), for learning purposes only.
+This project is under license [GPL v3](LICENSE.md), for learning purposes only.